 On Wednesdays, students will refer to Tasks Cards #1 & #2 that have various activities listed on each card.
 Each of these cards can be done with no props or materials, so anyone can participate!
 The activities include arm and leg exercises, ski jumps, crisscross jumps, knee to elbow, and more.

 It is important for kids to stay active during the summer months.
 Now more than ever, we need to encourage our youth to get outdoors instead of spending so much time inside with technology.
-On Saturdays, we have a Nature Walk listed on this Fitness Calendar.
-Be sure to schedule time each weekend to go for a walk or a hike.
+On Saturdays, we have a different outdoor exercise or activity listed on this Fitness Calendar, including a Nature Walk and also getting involved in a garden project planting either flowers or seeds in honor of Nation Gardening Week (first week of June).
+Kids can schedule these activities with family and friends to encourage themselves and others to stay active over the summer.
+They may decide to start using a walking app like Google Fit and motitor their steps throughout the summer.
 Start with a mile, and adjust as you go through the month.
-Plan some fun activites on the Nature Hike, like an “I Spy” game where kids must spot certain wildlife or plant life you have listed.
+Plan some fun activites on the hikes or at the park, like an “I Spy” game where kids must spot certain wildlife or plant life you have listed.
 Or, plan a spot to go bird watching and share some educational facts about their migration habits.
 Combine nature and physical activity to make it fun!

 Here are some great additional resources:

 - Birdhouse Activities – Planning a Spring Nature Watch

 - Edible Garden Project – Making a Difference Afterschool

 - Flip the Switch on Screen Time: Eight Tips

 - Inspire Wellness with 4 Nature Activities (Video)